boydmeredith/jbreda_kilosort/README.md

   - a.
 This function adds all needed paths & cds into correct directory before passing .mda folders into `tetrode_32_mdatobin_forcluster.m`
   - b. `tetrode_32_mdatobin_forcluster.m` takes directory of .mda folders, makes a new directory with jobid appended and converts each recording session into .bin files split into 4 groups of 8 tetrodes for each session

+- (optional) link your working repo to this directory.
+Git add, commit & push `kilosort_slurm.sh` with job ID for your records

 8. OPTIONAL .dat and .rec --> .mda or .mda --> .bin bundles